FatimaB77/FatimaB77/README.md

                                                    Hi, I’m Fatima Bayat I live in VA, USA.
- I am working at TPG  Language Data Analyst.
+ I am working at TPG as Language Data Analyst.
  I have got my Business Intelligence Analyst from Triple Ten.
  I am looking to collaborate on outsourcing projects.
  All of my projects are available at github page.